This website is for City employees.

 The following scenarios are the most likely to create issues:

+1. The person entering invoices is not aware of the distribution of funds and thus inputs the wrong GL accounts.
+The approvers overlook this and approve this document.
 Finance Department-Level approval does not know each department’s GL funds, so if it is matching what is written on the invoice, we approve it.

 In this scenario, it is the responsibility of the first approver to oversee that GL funds are entered correctly.
 If recurring, this can cause other issues apart from using other funds, such as running out of funds early or overspending.